macchiato-dev/ristretto/notebook-view.md

 This is a view of Markdown.
 It has an outer reader that starts with the beginning of a non-empty line.
 It reads named code blocks, un-named code blocks, lists, blockquotes, and finally, paragraphs.

+It will need to read sub-blocks, for lists and blockquotes, and such.

+Each block will optionally store its ranges for scrolling as well as error handling (currently it doesn't).

+The inner reader reads inline content.
+This will use regexes to skip over the inline code blocks and the escaped characters.
+It will probably use [String.replace](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/replace) with [String.repeat](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/repeat), replacing them with some syntactically insignificant text, to skip over them, while saving the ranges.
+After that, the regexes will find the ranges for other inline features.
+CodeMirror calls these features *marks*.
+Once it has processed the inline content, it can be rendered, using the original text and the feature data with its ranges.

 `MarkdownView.js`

 ```js